kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 ##### Policy Constraints

-Each `ValidatingAdmissionPolicy` resource may optionally constrain the resources it validates.
+Each `ValidatingAdmissionPolicy` resource may optionally set `spec.constraints` to constrain the resources it validates.

+- `spec.constraints` limits which resources may be matched configurations of the policy.
+This allows the CEL expressions to make safe assumptions.
+E.g. a CEL expression that is constrained to CREATES and UPDATES of resources is guaranteed the root `object` variable is never null, but a CEL expression that might need to evaluate a DELETE must handle the root `object` variable being null.
 - `spec.constraints` is used for CEL expression type checking, see the below "Type safety" section for more details.
-- Only if this `spec.constraints` is matched are the constraints of configuration resources checked for a match.

 Alternatives considered:

-- Add a `spec.match` field.
-This field name would imply the the policy matches the criteria, but it will only match if the constraint and a configuration resource's match criteria also matches.
+- Name the constraint field `spec.constraints` instead of `spec.match`.
+This field name would imply that the field works the same as a policy configuration object's `match` field, but we intend for different semantics here.
+We're setting constraints on what can be matched, not defining match criteria directly.
 - Use a GVK instead of match rules.
 This works well for type checking, but doesn't help establish a the criteria for what resources a policy is allowed to apply to.